programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 [Ml5js](https://ml5js.org/) is a Javascript library built on top of Tensorflow.js.
 It takes much of its inspiration from [Processing](https://processing.org/) and [p5.js](https://p5js.org/) created by [The Processing Foundation](https://processingfoundation.org/).
 The foundation's goal is "to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities."
 This ethos of creating a more equitable community in software development is one of the core organizing principles for ml5js.
 As mentioned earlier, machine learning libraries often expect a significant background in programming and/or statistics.
 For most neural network libraries, you must specify properties for each layer of the neural network such as its inputs, outputs, and activation functions.
 Ml5js takes care of this for you, making it easier for beginners to start.

-To begin, lets go ahead create some files in our "Project" folder.
+To begin, let's go ahead create some files in our "Project" folder.
 Inside the folder, we will create an "index.html" page that will call the rest of our Javascript libraries.
-This allows us to examine the model's output without having to look directly at the browser's developer console—although we will do that as well.
+This allows us to examine the model's output without having to look directly at the browser's developer console — although we will do that as well.
 We also need to create a file called "sketch.js" in the same directory as index.html.
 Finally, we will take a test image from the testing folder and place it in our Project root folder to assure our code is working.
 You can take use any image you like, but I am going to use the first one for this example.
 Your Project folder should now look like the following:

 {% include figure.html filename="project2.png" caption="Figure 9.
 Project Folder with script.js, index.html, and test image" %}